SEL TEAM AND ADMINISTRATOR ACADEMY

 Educators in all locations can take this course.
 Participants can receive 6 PDHs, 6 CEUs, or 1 Illinois Administrator Academy credit.
 If an AA credit is not needed, you would not be required to complete the application assignment.

 See below for dates and details.
-Contact Tracy at firstname.lastname@example.org with any questions or if you'd like to host an event at your ROE or school district.
+Contact the COSEM Team at firstname.lastname@example.org with any questions or if you'd like to host an event at your ROE or school district.
 We can present a 3-6 hour workshop or Administrator Academy tailored to your needs.

 Course Date, Investment, and Schedule